Peter Street (carpenter): Other work

 At one of the court cases to settle the 1596 Bridewell leasehold dispute, Street described himself as a member of the Queen's household, but the other party accused him of making this claim only to overawe his opponents and so divert attention from his "dishonest practices".
 An inconclusive Palace record of 1593 does show one "Peter Street" as living and working at court, but in what capacity is not recorded.
 There is, however, no doubt that later in his working life, as he rose to prominence, he did work for the royal household.
 He was on good terms with William Portington, the king's carpenter, and he certainly provided specialist knowledge and machinery when the first permanent Banqueting House, built in 1606 to provide a theatrical setting for royal occasions, was put up.
 Apart from offering the benefit of his experience in theatre design, Street's particular contribution was the wooden columns, hollowed out to prevent splitting and painted to resemble marble, in the style of those at The Globe.
 Mary Edmond speculates that Street's experience in theatre construction was also put to use in building the stage and seating for the royal masques at James's court.

 He was carpenter to the Bridewell Palace, but this was not a royal appointment as the former palace of King Henry was, at that time, in use as the Bridewell Hospital, an orphanage.
 After his death Street's son John was appointed to the post.

 In literature and other media

 The poet Seamus Heaney commemorated Street's work in his 1965 poem Peter Street at Bankside.

-In the second episode of the third season of the new Doctor Who series he appears, imprisoned in an asylum.
+In the second episode of the third season of the new Doctor Who series he appears, played by Matt King, imprisoned in an asylum.